-The amendments are not expected to have a material impact on the Group's consolidated financial statements.
+The amendments had no impact on the Group's consolidated financial statements.

-4.2 Amendments to IFRS 16: Lease Liability in a Sale and Leaseback
+5.2 Amendments to IFRS 16: Lease Liability in a Sale and Leaseback

 In September 2022, the IASB issued amendments to IFRS 16 to specify the requirements that a seller-lessee uses in measuring the lease liability arising in a sale and leaseback transaction, to ensure the seller-lessee does not recognise any amount of the gain or loss that relates to the right of use it retains.